courtois-neuromod/cneuromod_docs/source/DATASETS.md

 # Datasets

 All functional and anatomical data has been formated in [BIDS](https://bids.neuroimaging.io/), for more information visit the Brain Imaging Data Structure documentation [site](https://bids-specification.readthedocs.io/en/stable/).
+Some of the files do not follow the main BIDS convention:
+- Anatomical sequences with multiple contrasts are following [BEP001](https://bids.neuroimaging.io/bep001).
+- Spinal cord imaging use Body Part tag proposed in [BEP025](https://bids.neuroimaging.io/bep025) (`bp-cspine`) to allow to distinguish them from brain anatomical images acquired with the same contrasts.

+## general organization

+- BIDS session names have no meaning apart from being data acquired in the same session.
+The number of runs, the tasks and their order within each session will not match from one participant to another.
+Note that a few session indices are skipped if the whole session was discarded for various scanning issues.

 ## hcptrt